Feng Shui for the Fire Horse year 2026

 The Tai Sui, or Grand Duke Jupiter, is one of the most important afflictions to respect.
 In Chinese cosmology, Jupiter’s 12-year orbit is mapped onto the zodiac cycle, and wherever it “sits” defines the seat of power for that year.
 This location is energetically charged—like a throne that should not be challenged.

-In 2026, the Horse rules, and the Horse corresponds to South 2 on the Luo Pan.
-This means the South sector of your home or business is directly under the influence of Tai Sui.
+In 2026, the Horse rules and sit in South 2, or the middle of the South sector on the Luo Pan.
+The Tai Sui is in South sector of your home or business during the Fire Horse year.

 What it means: The South becomes a sensitive area.
 Disturbing it—through renovations, constant noise, slamming a door or excessive use—can invite misfortune.

 Practical advice: Identify the rooms or spaces that fall in the South on your floor plan.
-Even if you don’t know exactly where “South 2” begins and ends, it’s safer to treat the entire South sector as off-limits for disturbance.
+Even if you don’t know exactly where “South 2” begins and ends, you can use the entire South sector as off-limits for disturbance.
+In particular with the Tai Sui:

 In 2026, the Tai Sui resides in the South.
 Keep this area quiet and stable.